Skip to main content

 “This is impossibly possible!” he raged, his crown flickering between existing and not existing.
 “I am the sovereign of nothing that is everything!
 I cannot be made to exist in non-existence!”

 “I am most confused!”
-Bizarro Superman called out while doing an upside-down cosmic twist.
+Reverso Stuperman called out while doing an upside-down cosmic twist.
 “Bad guy makes perfect sense in his complete nonsense!”

-And then Captain Clueless Coocoo stumbled out of the holodeck, still in his mime routine, and accidentally mimed opening a door that wasn’t there – while Bizarro Flash, moving backwards through time, closed the same door before it was opened.
+And then Captain Clueless Coocoo stumbled out of the holodeck, still in his mime routine, and accidentally mimed opening a door that wasn’t there – while Reverso Flashlight, moving backward through time, closed the same door before it was opened.

-The Heart of Everything, responding to this final perfect contradiction, created a door that existed by not existing – a portal that led from null-space to backwards-space to regular space, all simultaneously.
+The Heart of Everything, responding to this final perfect contradiction, created a door that existed by not existing – a portal that led from null-space to backward-space to regular space, all simultaneously.

 “No… yes… maybe?” he cried, now looking like a very confused physicist wearing a crown made of crystallized possibility.
 “I was the King of Nothing that was Everything!”